code-423n4/2024-07-optimism/README.md

 _Note: The judge/validator is performing their role for $0 in order to maximize the awards pool._

+**IMPORTANT NOTE:** Prior to receiving payment from this audit you MUST complete a basic KYC (Know Your Customer) process.

+You do not have to be KYC'd before submitting bugs.
+But you must a) successfully complete the basic KYC process within 30 days of the audit end date in order to receive awards.
+This applies to all audit participants, including wardens, teams, judges, validators, and scouts.

 ## Automated Findings / Publicly Known Issues
 All issues from the [Spearbit Coinbase audit](https://github.com/spearbit/portfolio/blob/master/pdfs/Spearbit-Coinbase-Security-Review-June-2024.pdf) on these contracts is considered known, including: